Weekly Analysis & Opinion Highlights - 30 November 2020

 In a recent interview with the European Insurance and Occupational Pensions Authority (EIOPA) chairman, Gabriel Bernardino, topics regarding Pan-European Personal Pension Product (PEPP), improved data harvesting, and the organisation’s future projects are discussed.
 With digitalization gaining a prominent role in people’s lives, the PEPP project plans to communicate, interact and attract new audiences, such as the younger generations, in an online format.
 Read more

 Curious to read and find out more from fintech?
 Then subscribe & read our full newsletters here: https://hollandfintech.com/featured/newsletters/.
-In order to see our other weekly highlights, check out the following links: newsfunding, research.
+Stay tuned for more insights following up this week regarding research reports, funding rounds, and news pieces!

 Featured